Black Tax: Outdated or creating generational wealth?

 Brand Manager, Old Mutual Namibia.

-It is no secret that Namibians have been facing a lot of economic pressure in recent times.
-From rising fuel and food prices to increasing interest rates on mortgages and all other loans.
-It is clear to see that households are having to dig ever deeper into their limited pockets to get by.
+It is no secret that Namibians have been facing a lot of economic pressure in recent times, from rising fuel and food prices to increasing interest rates on mortgages and all other loans.
+It is clear that households are having to dig ever deeper into their limited pockets to get by.

 It is in trying times that the age-old debate about the practice popularly known as the “black tax” tends to resurface.
-This is the idea that black professionals and entrepreneurs are obligated to provide financial support to their extended families continuously.
+This is the idea that black professionals and entrepreneurs are obligated to provide financial support to their extended families who supported them during their studies, or when they started their businesses.

 The second group, which is growing in numbers, thinks the exact opposite.
 They believe that the practice represents only a burden: an outdated, unfair weight placed on a historically disadvantaged group that gets in the way of them creating wealth for themselves and their immediate families.
 This belief is prevalent amongst young professionals that are entering the workforce and trying to find their feet, and it is difficult to blame them.